Large SVARs: Applications

 \subsubsection{Model Specification and Impulse Responses}

-Let us begin by describing the model specification in \citet*{kilianmurphy2014}.
-They model the global market for crude oil using a 4-variable SVAR featuring the percent change in global crude oil production, a measure of global real activity, the real price of crude oil, and the change in global crude oil inventories above ground.
-The SVAR is specified at monthly frequency and the estimation sample is 1973:M2–2009:M8.
-The model includes 24 lags, a constant, and seasonal dummies to remove seasonal variation. \citet*{kilianmurphy2014} adopt a weak Gaussian-inverse Wishart prior distribution \citep*[see e.g.][]{uhlig2005effects} for the reduced-form parameters.
+We begin by describing the model specification in \citet*{kilianmurphy2014}.
+They model the global market for crude oil using a four-variable SVAR featuring the percent change in global crude oil production, a measure of global real activity, the real price of crude oil, and the change in global above-ground crude oil inventories.
+The SVAR is specified at a monthly frequency, with an estimation sample covering 1973M2--2009M8.
+The model includes 24 lags, a constant, and seasonal dummies to remove seasonal variation. \citet*{kilianmurphy2014} adopt a weak conjugate normal-inverse-Wishart prior distribution \citep*[see, e.g.,][]{uhlig2005effects} for the reduced-form parameters.

-Turning to identification, the goal of \citet*{kilianmurphy2014} is to identify 3 structural shocks by using a combination of sign restrictions on impact impulse responses, on impulse responses at horizons 1 through 12, and elasticity bounds \citep*[also known as ranking restrictions following the work of][]{amir2020choosing}.
-Table \ref{table:sign_restrictions_kilianmurphy} summarizes the identifying assumptions.
+Turning to identification, the goal of \citet*{kilianmurphy2014} is to identify three structural shocks using a combination of sign restrictions on impact impulse responses, sign restrictions at horizons 1 through 12, and elasticity bounds.
+Table~\ref{table:sign_restrictions_kilianmurphy} summarizes the identifying assumptions.
 The structural shocks are labeled flow supply shock, flow demand shock, and speculative demand shock.